TDStrasser/Kookaberry-Accelerometer/README.rst

 Kookaberry Accelerometer Module
 ===============================

-The accelerometer module is a lightweight circuit board, using a subset of **Kookaberry** hardware and **Kookaberry** firmware, and is intended to be mounted on a moving vehicle to measure and record its acceleration in high resolution over short periods.
+The accelerometer module is a lightweight self-powered and rechargeable circuit board designed to be mounted on a moving vehicle to measure and record its acceleration in high resolution over short periods.

+The module uses a subset of **Kookaberry** hardware and **Kookaberry** firmware.

 `What is Acceleration? <docs/What-is-Acceleration.pdf>`_